Your EV and PHEV Charging Options in Perth

 Most Perth EV owners choose to charge at home because it is simple and cost-effective.
 Whether you live in a house in South Perth, a townhouse in Victoria Park, or a property with off-street parking in Belmont or Rivervale, home charging is likely your most practical option.

-A regular 240V household outlet can charge an EV using the portable cable that comes with most vehicles.
+A standard Australian powerpoint will charge your vehicle using the Mode 2 cable that Toyota supplies with every Battery Electric and Plug-in Hybrid Electric model.
 This is the slowest method, yet perfect for topping up overnight if you drive shorter distances.
-For drivers in Lathlain, Carlisle, or Kensington who mainly use their EV for commuting to the CBD, overnight charging on a standard outlet may be all you need.
+For drivers in Lathlain, Carlisle, or Kensington who mainly use their EV for commuting to the CBD, overnight charging on a standard powerpoint may be all you need.

 Smart charging systems